Arthur Shores

 Arthur Davis Shores (September 25, 1904 – December 16, 1996) was an American civil rights attorney who was considered Alabama's "drum major for justice".
+Admitted to the Alabama State Bar in 1937, Shores played a leading role in the fight for civil rights for African-Americans in Alabama and was the first African American to sit on the Birmingham City Council.

 Education

 Shores graduated from Talladega College where he became a member of Alpha Phi Alpha fraternity.
 He attended only one year of law school at the University of Kansas and then pursued his law studies through La Salle Extension University’s correspondence school.

 Legal career

 Shores passed the Alabama State Bar exam in 1937 and immediately began using his legal skills to support civil rights issues.

-In 1938, Shores successfully sued on behalf of seven school teachers who were denied the right to vote by the Alabama Board of Registrars.
+In 1938, Shores successfully sued on behalf of seven Black school teachers who were denied the right to vote by the Alabama Board of Registrars, which was in violation of the state constitution and the Fourteenth and Fifteenth amendments to the United States Constitution.